What is an offertory collection?

 This carried over to the New Covenant, and supporting the ministry of the Church is one an obligation that all faithful Catholics must fulfill.

 On an interesting side note, not all Catholic Churches have an offertory.
 In countries like Italy and Germany, the tithes to the Church are collected by the government alongside income taxes and distributed directly to the various churches.
 I’m personally very opposed to this structure, because it takes what should be a free gift and an act of worship, and corrupts it into lifeless ecclesial taxes.

 Almsgiving is lifegiving.
 When people give to the offertory, this is an act of worship and an act of faith.
-When you encourage your parish to be generous to the offertory, you are encouraging them to act virtuously.
-When you humbly correct them for not giving, you are helping them to avoid vice.
-Because failing to give to the Church and the poor is sinful.
+Encouraging your parish to be generous to the offertory is helping them to act virtuously.
+When you humbly correct them for not giving, you are helping them to avoid vice, because failing to give to the Church and the poor is sinful.

 Passing the basket doesn’t have to be the beginning and end of your weekly offertory.
 You can use different strategies to help encourage giving generously, even sacrificially, to the parish.

 We assume that people who currently give are going to keep giving forever.
 Or that they have nothing more to give.
 So we stop asking because it’s easier.
 You can ask more frequently than you might think, as long as you are doing other important things like thanking your parishioners and reporting back on what good things are happening.

 The percentage of Catholics that are actually giving each week is staggeringly low.
 That means that you have plenty of opportunities to find new donors, already sitting in the pews.
 You just need to be intentional about how and how often you are asking them to give.

 It may seem strange, but emphasizing online giving in your parish can make a huge difference.
 You can use monthly recurring gifts to make giving regularly convenient.